mrocklin/blog/_posts/work/2013-11-18-Functional-Wordcount.md

 wordcounting example in more depth, highlighting differences between simple/verbose and complex/concise code.

+**tl;dr:** Library code reduces code-length at the cost of universal comprehensin.
+Libraries simplify code for a subset of programmers while alienating others.
+This is behind the common complaint that functional programming is hard to read.

 ### Verbose solution with simple terms

-My standard wordcount function looks like the following
+My standard wordcounting function looks like the following:

 {% highlight python %}
 def stem(word):